 Youth Led Community Mural

-This year's "Change Makers Mural" was created and painted by 25 Middle and High School students from across Rye, Rye Brook, Rye Neck, Port Chester, Pelhan and Westport.
+2022 "Change Makers Mural" was created and painted by 25 Middle and High School students from across Rye, Rye Brook, Rye Neck, Port Chester, Pelhan and Westport under the guidance of local artist and teacher Donna Wundeler.
 It features 11 LGBTQ+ leaders and allies in strong bold silhouette surrounded by the winds of change.